 Glazing fills one wall of the impressive porch, flooding the space with light.
 Metal struts support the structure, without interrupting the visual lines.
 Plasterboard provides a backdrop to the weathered oak beams, dating from the early-19th century, and allows them to stand out.

 Carol and David chose engineered antique oak floorboards – brushed and black-oiled to enhance knots and splits – for the main living space and the bedrooms.
 ‘We wanted something with character, to resonate with the features of the barn,’ Carol explains.
-The contemporary Riva Studio Edge wood-burner is by Stovax.
-Try John Lewis for a similar TV unit.

 A bespoke staircase, made by local carpentry firm Weybread Woodcraft, frames one of the leather Multiyork sofas.
 The lower ceiling in the family space, which is open-plan to the dining area, creates a cosy feel.